-On any given day, we receive calls from customers asking which is the best “brand” of air tool.
-This is almost always a loaded question and rather than engage them in the Ford versus Chevy debate, further questioning usually reveals dissatisfaction with the performance of one of their tools.
-While in almost all cases, industrial production grade air tools are going to provide better performance than an automotive / maintenance style tool, there are some sure fire ways to ensure optimal performance regardless of the quality of the tool selected.
-In this article we will focus on the two most important factors in air tool performance, these being pressure and flow.
+On any given day, we receive calls from customers all over the country asking which is the best “brand” of air tool.
+This is almost always a loaded question and rather than engage them in the Ford versus Chevy debate, further questioning usually reveals dissatisfaction with the performance of one of their existing tools.
+While in almost all cases, industrial production grade air tools are going to provide better performance than an automotive / maintenance style tool, there are some sure fire ways to ensure optimal performance regardless of the brand of tool selected.
+In this brief article, we will focus on the two most important factors in air tool performance: air pressure and flow.

-Air Flow (CFM) - What varies widely from tool to tool is the required air flow rate which is measured in cubic feet per minute or more commonly CFM.
-Before selecting an air tool for any application, be sure that your air compressor can generate the necessary CFM.
-As a very generalized rule of thumb you can conclude that for every one horse power that your compressor puts out, you will receive 3 to 4 CFM.
+What varies widely from tool to tool is their required air flow rate, which is measured in Cubic Feet Per Minute (CFM).
+Before selecting an air tool for any application, be sure that your air compressor can generate the necessary CFM required.
+As a general rule of thumb, you can conclude that for every one horse power that your compressor puts out, you will receive 3 to 4 CFM.
 To put it in perspective, a small right angle die grinder uses about 25 CFM while a 1″ impact wrench requires 60 CFM.
 In addition to verifying that your compressor has the guts to power the tool in question, make sure you aren’t starving the tool by restricting air flow through the use of a small diameter air hose.
-Never use reducers to adapt a 3/8″ NPT or 1/2″ NPT to a 1/4″ air line.
+Never use reducers to adapt a tool with a 3/8″ or 1/2″ air inlet to a 1/4″ air line.
 In fact, if you can avoid it, try not using 1/4″ air lines at all.
 Free unrestricted air flow is paramount to maximizing air tool performance and it’s better to error on the side of too large a hose rather than choke the tool.
-Nothing will sabotage your project faster than an under-powered tool.
+Nothing will sabotage your performance faster than an under-powered air tool.

 In the next installment of this series we will look at why every air tool deserves to be paired with a good filter regulator lubricator.

-If you have any questions or are looking to upgrade your air tool, feel free to reach out to us at 800-608-5210 or firstname.lastname@example.org.
+If you have technical questions or would like to discuss your particular application, feel free to reach out to us at 800-608-5210 or email email@example.com.